ContinuumBridge/sch_app/README.md

 Entry-Exit
 ---------

 If "entry_exit" is set to "True", door entries and exits will be monitored.
 For this feature to work, each door needs a magnetic switch to report when it is open and there needs to be a PIR sensor inside the door.
 The PIR does not need to point at the door, but it should be in a position where it is always active within 15 seconds of someone leaving the building or within 15 seconds of someone coming in the door.
-For this feature to work, the following naming convention must be adopted for the "friendly names" (see documentation on http://continuumbridge.readme.io/) of the devices associated with the doors:

-    For the magnetic switch:  MagSW???
-Location  Door_Name For the PIR:              PIR???
-Inside    Door_Name

-The ??? indicates one of more arbitary characters.
-The app only matches on the "MagSW" and "PIR".
-The matches are not case-sensitive.
-The word "Location" can be anything you like.
-The word "Inside" MUST be "Inside".
-The Door_Name of both sensors must match.

-The word "Inside" must be used as the second word for the PIR.
-This allows for there also to be a PIR outside the door in a future modification to the app.

-Both magnetic switch and PIR must use the same word for Door_Name.
-This name must not contain any spaces.
-For example, the door name may be Front_Door or Back_Door.
+Any number of doors may be monitored for entry-exit detection.
+Each one is controlled using an item in the "entry-exit" array in sch_app.config.
+The items in for each door have the following meaning:

+    location: the name of the location/door.
+This is used for reporting entries and exits,
+    inside_activity: the name of the PIR sensor inside the door,
+    door: the name of the magnetic switch on the door,
+    outside_activity: the name of the PIR sensor outside the door.

+The "outside_activity" sensor is not currently used by the algorithm.

 Once entry-exit montioring is enabled, the app sends four series to the database, as follows: